edgedb/easy-edgedb/chapter20/index.md

 }
 ```

-So in a real game we would create some other smaller location types and make them a link from the `property important_places` inside `City`.
+So in a real game we would create some other smaller location types and make them a link from the `important_places` property inside `City`.
 We might also move `important_places` to `Place` so that types like `Region` could link from it too.

 Annotations: we used `abstract annotation` to add a new annotation: